Describe your case - We are happy to help you:

 Hypercalcemia in dogs and cats

-Many pet owners receive a suspected diagnosis of cancer in their dog or cat because hypercalcaemia (elevated blood calcium levels) has been detected in the blood.
+Many pet owners receive a suspected diagnosis of cancer in their dog or cat because of the detection of a hypercalcaemia (elevated blood calcium levels) in the blood.
 As a result, they are naturally very confused and want to know for sure what is going on with their pet, what the underlying disease is.

 Special study